 Even though there aren’t any late fees or penalties, Upgrade does still report account activity to the credit bureaus.
 In other words, late or missed payments will show up on your credit report and will likely damage your credit score.

-- No rewards or bonuses: Many people choose credit cards that offer benefits and perks, but you won’t find any on the Upgrade Card.
-There is no welcome bonus or ways to earn cash back or points.
-You also cannot transfer a balance to the card, or withdraw funds from an ATM.
+- No new-cardholder bonus or extra perks: Many people choose credit cards that offer benefits and perks, but you won’t find any on the Upgrade Card.
+There is no welcome bonus, and you cannot transfer a balance to the card, or withdraw funds from an ATM.

 - No way to avoid paying interest: With typical credit cards, if you pay off your balance in full each month, you can usually avoid paying anything extra.
 With the Upgrade Card, you’ll have a fixed APR on purchases and borrowed funds that begins accruing from the date of the transaction.